 Step 2.

-In conf/cassandra.yaml file, change the
+file, change thedata_file_directories

-• commitlog_directory
+commitlog_directory

-• saved_caches_directory
+saved_caches_directory

 entries.